The action plan

 Remember the basics:

 - Check your blood sugar level often.
-Frequent blood sugar monitoring — perhaps up to seven or more times a day — can help you prevent low blood sugar and high blood sugar (hyperglycemia).
+Frequent blood sugar monitoring can help you prevent low blood sugar and high blood sugar (hyperglycemia).
 Remember, controlling your blood sugar level is the best way to promote a healthy pregnancy and prevent diabetes complications.

 - Be flexible.
-You'll need to adjust your insulin dosage depending on your blood sugar level, what you eat, whether you're vomiting and various other factors.
+You'll need to adjust your medication dosage depending on your blood sugar level, what you eat, whether you're vomiting and various other factors.
 Your stage of pregnancy matters, too.
 During the last three months of pregnancy, for example, hormones made by the placenta to help the baby grow can block the effect of insulin in your body.
-As a result, you might need more insulin than usual.
+As a result, you might need more medication than usual to counteract that resistance.

-- Remember healthy-eating principles.
+- Eat a healthy diet.
 Your diabetes diet probably includes plenty of fruits, vegetables and whole grains.
 Although you can eat the same foods during pregnancy, your health care provider or registered dietitian might suggest changes to your meal plan to help you avoid problems with low blood sugar or high blood sugar.
 It's also important to take prenatal vitamins containing folic acid.

 - Schedule regular prenatal checkups.
-Your health care provider might recommend regular ultrasounds or other prenatal screening tests to monitor your baby's growth and development.
+Your health care provider might recommend extra clinic appointments and prenatal screening tests to monitor your baby's growth and development.

 Remember, your health care team is there to help you manage your blood sugar level and prevent complications.
 If you have questions or concerns, don't hesitate to ask for help.